Skip to main content

 href="/products/shoes/" />

-Identify and resolve the most frequent URL parameter issues that hurt e-commerce SEO performance.
+Identify and resolve the most frequent parameter SEO issues that hurt e-commerce search performance and waste crawler resources.

-Multiple URLs with different parameters serving identical content confuses search engines and dilutes page authority.
+Multiple URLs with different query parameters serving identical content confuses search engines and dilutes page authority across parameter variations.

 /shoes/?color=red&sort=price